Assist On-Site ( AOS) FAQ

 Assist On-Site sessions are protected by strong password authentication.
 Support engineers are authenticated using a challenge and response password exchange.
 IBM administrators can view audit reports detailing log-in failures associated with incorrect IDs or passwords via the Management Center.

-Assist On-Site implements outbound connections protected by state-of-the-art 128-bit MARS encryption over an HTTPS browser session to prevent intruder access to the information exchanged during all Assist On-Site sessions.
+Assist On-Site implements outbound connections protected by state-of-the-art 128-bit MARS or TLS encryption over an HTTPS browser session to prevent intruder access to the information exchanged during all Assist On-Site sessions.
 Chat, screen viewing, screen sharing and file transfer data is encrypted end to end, and packets are never decrypted in transit by the communication servers.

 Assist On-Site works seamlessly with most firewalls.
 Usually, Assist On-Site connections are possible without any firewall reconfiguration.
 Assist On-Site requires access to outbound ports at both ends of a connection, so there is normally no need to open holes in firewalls.